93million/certcache/docs/Configure challenges.md

 ## DNS challenges

-DNS challenges are in some ways more flexable than HTTP challenges in that they do not require an HTTP server to redirect challenges to CertCache server.
+DNS challenges are more flexable than HTTP challenges in that they do not require an HTTP server to redirect challenges to CertCache server.
+They can also create wildcard certicates

 <div align="center">
   <picture>